ThrowTheSwitch/Ceedling/plugins/dependencies/README.md

 This can be issued in order to completely remove the dependency from its source path.
 On the next build, it will be refetched and rebuilt from scratch.
 This can also apply to a particular dependency.
 For example, by specifying `dependencies:clean:DepName`.

+### `ceedling dependencies:fetch`

+This can be issued in order to fetch each dependency from its origin.
+This will have no effect on dependencies that don't have fetch instructions specified.
+This can also apply to a particular dependency.
+For example, by specifying `dependencies:fetch:DepName`.

 ### `ceedling dependencies:make`